bringthepunters/SEO/SMOKE_TESTS.md

 ---

-## 1. Provision Hosting & Domain
+## 1. Provision Firebase Hosting

 **Smoke Test:**
-- Visit https://livemusiclocator.com.au and confirm that a "Hello World" page is served over HTTPS with a valid SSL certificate.
+- Visit the Firebase-provided domain (e.g., https://allgigs.web.app) and confirm that a "Hello World" page is served over HTTPS with a valid SSL certificate.
-- Verify that the domain is connected to Firebase Hosting.
+- Verify that Firebase Hosting is provisioned and the deployment is documented in ONBOARDING.md.

 ---